sladereaperr/Load-Balanced-URL-Shortner/README.md

 - Shorten long URLs to easy-to-share short links
 - Persistent storage with PostgreSQL
 - Containerized with Docker
-- Ready for Kubernetes deployment
+- Kubernetes manifests for production deployment
+- Secure configuration using Secrets and ConfigMaps

 ## Local Development